NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 | Contributing Towards A Good Cause - Speaker | Do public speaking for a good cause.
 | Contributing Towards A Good Cause - Peaceful Protestor/Activist| Attending a peaceful protest to being about positive change in the world. |
 | Other | Anything else not covered above.

-* **Our World** - Earnt by completing quests within Our Word itself.
-* **Self Help/Improvement** - Earnt by improving your wellbeing by progressing in meditation, yoga, mindfulness, exercise apps/games/websites (includes Our World) etc.
-* **Helping People** - Earnt by helping people in Our World or in any other app/game/website.
-This could include counselling, healing, giving advice on a social network, donating, etc
-* **Helping The Environment** - Earnt by helping the environment such as planting a tree, saving the rain forest, campaigning to save your local park, picking up litter, cleaning up the ocean, etc
-* **Helping Animals** - Earnt by helping animals such as donating to a animal shelter or charity.
-* **Contributing Towards A Good Cause - Content** - Writing content for any good cause.
-* **Contributing Towards A Good Cause - Sharing** - Sharing a good cause (including any content such as blogs, video etc).
-* **Contributing Towards A Good Cause - Admin** - Doing admin work for a good cause.
-If it is non-paid then you earn even more karma.
-* **Contributing Towards A Good Cause - Creator/Organiser** - Organising/creating a good cause (this will give you more karma than the other good cause categories)
-* **Contributing Towards A Good Cause - Funder** - Donate to a good cause/charity.
-* **Contributing Towards A Good Cause - Speaker** - Do public speaking for a good cause.
-* **Contributing Towards A Good Cause - Peaceful Protestor/Activist** - Attending a peaceful protest to being about positive change in the world.
-* Other

 The list above is subject to change with more cateogires likely to be added later as the system evolves and matures...